jross765/JGnuCashLibNTools/README.md

 This software is beta.

-It is worth noting, though, that the author has been using both the published tools as well as some unpublished ones on a nearly daily basis for a couple of months now to facilitate and part-automate his business' accounting.
+It is worth noting, though, that the author has been using both the published tools as well as some unpublished ones (the latter ones also based on `JGnuCashLibs`) on a nearly daily basis for a over a year now (march 2026) to facilitate and part-automate his business' accounting.
 This proves that the software is well-tested and stable enough for a real-world setting (as opposed to theoretical test cases and arbitrary examples).

-Therefore, the author now feels confident not just to use the software in his own particular productive environment, but also to encourage others to use it.
+Therefore, the current maintainer now feels confident not just to use the software in his own particular productive environment, but also to encourage others to use it.
 However, he is experienced a developer enough to know that there are other production environments and other use cases out there, and that only by further usage and testing by at least a handful of other users in real-world scenarios for a year or so, the software can mature to finally attain genuine "production-ready" status.

 In short: You are encouraged to use this software, but be advised to use it under the following principles: